ekneale/watchman-ml/README.md

 Performs reconstruction of interaction vertex for pre-selected pairs of events using keras.

-1. get_features_pair.cc extracts hit features for pairs of events from raw data
+1. get_features_pair.cc extracts hit features for pairs of events from raw rat simulation data
 2. vertex_reconstruction_keras_optimise_hyperas.py performs simultaneous optimisation of hyperparameters with hyperas
 3. vertex_reconstruction_keras_optimise_gridsearch.py performs optimisation of individual hyperparameters
 4. vertex_reconstruction_keras_train.py constructs a model from the training data